mntaculus/mntaculus.github.io/_posts/2021-05-03-is-Christ-the-kind.md

 I like to compare it to the Eucharist: it has a practical content, its not just intellectual: its not just remembering alone.
 Its not even just getting together and telling stories.
 Its constructing a civilization capable of producing bread and wine.
 Implicit in the liturgical act there’s a need for building a sort of civilization.

-Simillarly, what is the practical content of the Kingship of Christ?
+Similarly, what is the practical content of the Kingship of Christ?
 The integralists always say its the Kindship of Christ *over all things, including over the political order*.

 Consequentelly, its not just the Kingship over my intellect and will, my actions, my house, my household, etc. Its a Kingship over commerce, the legislature, the judges, the city, etc.

 That is, its not something just about me, or even about my community, but about all other people.

-One way to know what this would ultimatelly means is: think, integralist, what would you do if you get all the power tomorrow.
+One way to know what this would ultimately means is: think, integralist, what would you do if you get all the power tomorrow.
 What would you do?

 I mean, besides just legislating on the usual conservative talking points, like abortion and gay stuff.
 Maybe there’d be some distributism stuff.
 Maybe there’d be a sort of apartheid: the baptized against the non-baptized.